zhangyuc/splash/example.md

 # SGD for Logistic Regression

-We also provides a bare-hand Logistic Regression implementation using the Splash programming interface.
+We also provide a bare-hand Logistic Regression implementation using the Splash programming interface.
 It gives you a concrete idea of how the data processing function can be implemented:

 {% highlight scala %}
 val process = (elem: LabeledPoint, weight: Double, sharedVar : SharedVariableSet,  localVar: LocalVariableSet) => {